Rich Action-semantic Consistent Knowledge for Early Action Prediction: Experiments

+{\bf Effectiveness of graph-based knowledge reasoning.} We conduct four group experiments to show the effectiveness of graph-based knowledge reasoning.
+(1) Change the bi-directional graph of the teacher network into a single directional graph, denoting by ``w/o 2dir''.
+In this way, the teacher network models action knowledge from lower to higher progress levels.
+(2) Setting the adjacent matrix of the teacher network to a diagonal matrix.
+In this way, the teacher network ignores modeling ASCK of different progress levels, denoting by ``Diag ${{\bf{\emph A}}_{lt}}$''.
+(3) Setting the adjacent matrix of the student network to a diagonal matrix.
+In this way, the student network ignores modeling ASCK of different progress levels, denoting by ``Diag ${{\bf{\emph A}}_{ls}}$''.
+(4) Setting the adjacent matrix of the teacher and student networks to a diagonal matrix.
+In this way, the teacher and student networks ignore modeling ASCK of different progress levels, denoting by ``Diag ${{\bf{\emph A}}_{l}}$''.

-{\bf Evaluation of modeling ASCK.} As shown in Table \ref{tab:ab}, the top ones show the effectiveness of distilling ASCK via the teacher and student networks.
-Compared with our final results, the AUC of ``w/o 2dir'' decreases by 0.5\% and 0.1\% on UCF101 and HMDB51, respectively.
-When we further remove the teacher network, denoting by ``Student'', the AUC decreases by 1.8\% on both UCF101 and HMDB51.
-The results show the effectiveness of distilling ASCK from full videos.
-Moreover, compared with ``w/o 2dir'', the AUC of ``Student'' decreases by 1.3\% and 1.7\% on UCF101 and HMDB51, respectively.
-The single-directional graph by the teacher network still enables the model to distill ASCK from lower progress levels to higher progress levels.
+As shown in Table \ref{tab:ab}, the top ones show the effectiveness of distilling ASCK via graph-based knowledge reasoning.
+Compared with ``Ours-flow'', the AUC of ``w/o 2dir'' decreases by 0.27\%, 0.29\% and 0.54\% on UCF101, HMDB51, and Sth-v2, respectively.
+The single-directional graph by the teacher network still enables the model to distill ASCK from lower to higher progress levels.
 Therefore, the teacher network with the single-directional graph also greatly helps to improve the predictions.
-When we do not consider the ASCK of teacher or student network by setting the adjacent matrixes to the diagonal matrixes (i.e., ``Diag ${{\bf{\emph A}}_{ls}}$'', ``Diag ${{\bf{\emph A}}_{lt}}$'', and ``Diag ${{\bf{\emph A}}_{l}}$''), the performance consistently decreases, showing the effectiveness of modeling ASCK.
-Moreover, ``Diag ${{\bf{\emph A}}_{ls}}$'' obtains the worst results, showing the effectiveness of utilizing the semantic consistencies of partial videos with lower progress levels by the student network.
+When we do not consider the ASCK of the teacher or student network by setting the adjacent matrixes to the diagonal matrixes (i.e., ``Diag ${{\bf{\emph A}}_{ls}}$'', ``Diag ${{\bf{\emph A}}_{lt}}$'', and ``Diag ${{\bf{\emph A}}_{l}}$''), the $GC$ layer in equation (1) becomes a fully connected layer, which means that the model will ignore modeling ASCK between partial videos.
+As a result, the performance consistently decreases, especially on Sth-v2.
+The possible reasons for this are two-fold: (1) UCF101 and HMDB are scene-related datasets.
+Partial videos that contain scene context and short-term dynamics may be sufficient for predictions.
+(2) Sth-v2 is a motion-related dataset.
+Partial videos contain limited information on action semantics.
+Compared to the task on UCF101 and HMDB51, early predictions on Sth-v2 are quite challenging.
+It is crucial to model temporal dynamics by graph knowledge reasoning, especially long-term dynamics, for predictions.
+This may explain why the improved accuracy on UCF101 and HMDB51 is limited while significant improvement is observed on Sth-v2.